jerry-ye-xu/jerry-ye-xu.github.io/ds_for_students.md

 1. Uncover hidden value from existing products/services
 1. Be the analytical backbone of certain software applications

 So how is that relevant to a student like yourself that is looking for a job in data science?

 Well, I can say that studying the right subjects will certainly help you stand out.

 ### Making the most of your university degree

-The hardest part of your uni degree is that fact that you have to juggle many disciplines and schools of thought.
-You would be surprised though, to find out that just about everything you study in these 3 disciplines will be intertwined in some way.
+The hardest part of your uni degree is juggling many disciplines of thought.
+You would be surprised though, to find that just about everything you study in these 3 disciplines will be intertwined in some way.

-If this is your calling, you will find alot of enjoyment as you piece the puzzle together yourself.
+If this is your calling, you will find alot of enjoyment piecing the puzzle together.

-If you are heavily into the theoretical side and want to be involved in research, prioritising a major in pure math and may provide a stronger foundation.
+If you are heavily into theoretical ideas and want to be involved in research, prioritising a major in pure math and may provide a stronger foundation.

 Below is a table of subjects that I, given hindsight, would have taken during my undergraduate studies.
 This is the subject choice for Sydney University, and it is likely that you will find corresponding subjects at other universities.